pnikic/clint/README.md

 * Fix some responsive design issues (regarding rotations to mobile phone)
 * Tournament table
 * Analysis board
-* Add country flags for players
 * Add landing page (with countdown to tournament start, description, overview - multiple boards)
-* Fetching ratings from FIDE (or link to a player's profile by clicking on the name)
+* Fetching ratings and countries from FIDE (or link to a player's profile by clicking on the name)
 * Placeholder for notifications (e.g. below banner)
 * Support for multiple tournaments (when there are too many PGN files, the dropdown menu is not a good option)
 * Show which games have new moves